labex-labs/open-source-labs/python/python-mastery/lab-ex3-6-redefining-special-methods/en/step2.md

 False
 ```

 Great!
-Our objects can now be properly compared based on their content rather than their memory addresses.
+Now our `Stock` objects can be properly compared based on their content, rather than their memory addresses.

-The `isinstance` check is important because it ensures that we're only comparing `Stock` objects.
-Without it, comparing a `Stock` object with something else might raise errors.
+The `isinstance` check in the `__eq__` method is crucial.
+It ensures that we are only comparing `Stock` objects.
+If we didn't have this check, comparing a `Stock` object with something that is not a `Stock` object might raise errors.

-Exit the Python interpreter when you're done:
+When you're done testing, you can exit the Python interpreter by running the following command:

 ```python
 >>> exit()